 If you would like to view full feedback from the performance, please visit our “Reflections” page.

 ‘Sanctuary’ illuminates the stories of those in exile, those seeking safe haven, and those who have created oases of peace and healing in Northern Ireland.
 The performers included refugee and asylum seekers and providers, as well as those who seek or offer refuge following violence, mental health issues, forced exile, poverty and/or sectarianism.
 ‘Sanctuary’ also highlights moments of ordinary and humble peace building.
 Our short dcumentary of ‘Sanctuary’ will be found here soon!

 Built on the success of the first two productions, 2012’s Theatre of Witness Programme has resulted in the creation and tour of ‘Release’ with men who are coming to terms with the legacy of their past in Northern Ireland.
 Performed by a former prison governor, a former RUC detective, a former British soldier, two ex-prisoners and a man who had been blown up in a car bomb as a child, the production toured through November 2012.
 Copies of the Release Documentary are available from the Playhouse, if you or a group are interested in arranging a screening please contact The Playhouse at firstname.lastname@example.org.

 To watch the Release documentary, please click here.

 To view reflections from “We Carried Your Secrets” please click here

 I Once Knew a Girl (2010)

 2010’s production “I Once Knew a Girl” brought the unheard stories of women affected by the Troubles to the public.
 Filmmaker Margo Harkin produced a documentary film “The Far Side of Revenge’ about the making of the production.
-The film has premiered at the Dublin, Belfast and now Foyle Film Festival and will be broadcast on BBC Northern Ireland in 2013.
+The film premiered at the Dublin, Belfast and Foyle Film Festival and was broadcast on the BBC Northern Ireland in 2013.